littlecobber/Research-on-Project-1-for-EC601/README.md

 ## Current Research

+Past research has illustrated that neural networks are able to used to proceed numerous 3D point clouds data to reconstruct simulated environment around us,
  ![image](https://user-images.githubusercontent.com/81452190/191117395-2752d837-0626-45cc-88e6-c9621a040288.png)
 __FIGURE 2__.
 Feature-based Sampling’s Process and Flow Diagram: (a) shows the sampling process of an example point cloud image. (b) shows the step-by-step process of the feature-based sampling module.
 ## Current Open-Source Solutions